gicappa/cise-ais-adaptor/README.md

 ## Overview

-The CISE AIS Adaptor is a software meant to read/consume AIS Tracks, process them translating them into a CISE Data Model complian message and to send PUSH messages to a pre-configured number of consumers.
+The CISE AIS Adaptor is a software meant to read/consume NMEA AIS Tracks, process them translating them into a CISE Data Model complian message and to send PUSH messages to a pre-configured number of consumers.